 DR. BECK: So to follow that line of reasoning, professionals don’t have feelings?

-ERLAND: I do have to admit, when the sessions were over and I had to go, I felt sad.
-There were times when I was done with work and come home, and find myself feeling guilty.
-I’d find myself wondering, is this the real me now or the actor?
-But it’s common for actors to feel that way.
-Part of being a good actor is feeling this discomfort.
+ERLAND: Well, when the sessions were over and I had to go, I do have to admit, I felt sad.
+There were times when I was done with work and would come home and find myself feeling guilty.
+I’d notice myself wondering, is this the real me, or is this the actor?
+But it’s not uncommon for actors to feel that way.
+Part of being good at this is feeling through that kind of discomfort.

 DR. BECK: What was the reason you didn’t tell Luna the real nature of your relationship?

 ERLAND: Same reason why her mother didn’t tell her.
 It was for her own good.

 ~ ~ ~ ~ ~